polygonboutique/Xreal/xreal/README.txt

 COMPILING ON GNU/LINUX
 ==================

+The new build system is using SCons.
+Just type "scons" in the source toplevel dir xreal/.
+You can provide SCons options for compiling.
+Use "scons -h" to list those options.

-the build system using cons, which may be known as scons's perl ancestor now you don't have to track it down though, the build script is provided in the tree you will need nasm and gcc 2.95 make sure you have the X Direct Graphics Access and X Video Mode extensions headers for your X11 a typical compile command goes like this:
+The old build system is using cons, which may be known as scons's perl ancestor now.
+You don't have to track it down though, the build script is provided in the tree.
+You will need nasm and gcc 2.95
+Make sure you have the X Direct Graphics Access and X Video Mode extensions headers for your X11 a typical compile command goes like this:
 [..]/code$ ./unix/cons -- gcc=gcc-2.95 g++=g++-2.95

 COMPILING ON MAC
 ================